open/close all folders

 - One-Handed Zweihänder: He starts out with his axe slung over his shoulder using both hands.
 As his health wears down, he starts swinging it with only one hand.

-- One-Hit Kill: Only two things can survive his Headtaker: A Wrangled Sentry, and a Dead Ringer Spy.
+- One-Hit Kill: For a long time, only two things can survive his Headtaker: A Wrangled Sentry, and a Dead Ringer Spy.
 And in both those cases, only just (and he'll probably swing again).

 - Palette Swap: Aside from his entrance, exit, and scaring animations, he's a sized up reskin of the Demoman.